Content on this page was generated by AI and has not been manually reviewed.

 Is OpenVPN on EdgeRouter slower than WireGuard?

 WireGuard generally offers faster performance due to its design, but many users still rely on OpenVPN because of compatibility and provider requirements.
 If your VPN provider supports WireGuard, consider testing it as an alternative.
-Microsoft edge vpn app: a comprehensive guide to using Edge with VPN extensions, Windows VPNs, and secure browsing
+Microsoft edge vpn settings: how to configure VPN in Windows and Edge extensions, plus tips for privacy, speed, and access 2026

 Can I use OpenVPN on EdgeRouter for site-to-site VPNs?